tomexiskandar/bintang/README.rst

 -------------------------------------------------------

 Read sql table/statement and populate the data to Bintang table.
-If you need to read sql table/statement without populating data then you must use from_sql_ function.
+If you need to read sql table/statement without populating data then you must use create_linked_table_ function.
 This function requires pyodbc or psycopg (postgresql specific) connection, therefore you must install the required package.
 Below is an example to install the package from a terminal.